Is one drink a day OK? Here's what to consider

 "If you really want to stay in the non-risky drinking zone, you would be drinking no more than one to two standard drinks per week," Lembke says.
 She's a professor of psychiatry and addiction medicine at Stanford University School of Medicine.

 The evidence does not support the idea that we all need to be teetotalers.
-A recent study from the National Academies, found people who consumed moderate amounts had a lower risk of heart attacks and death from heart disease, compared to people who never drink alcohol.
+A recent study from the National Academies found that people who consumed moderate amounts had a lower risk of heart attacks and death from heart disease, compared to people who never drink alcohol.

 Researchers at the National Institutes of Health say older studies may have overestimated the benefits of moderate drinking.
 And despite all the talk of red wine being good for our health, Lembke says science has evolved.

-Note: This story was edited by Jane Greenhalgh.